sebarmeli/JS-Redirection-Mobile-Site/README.md

 #Update 02/04/2011:

 Version 0.8 released - Added support for "ipad_redirection" and "beforeredirection_callback" properties.
 Ipad excluded from the standard redirection

+#Update 04/04/2011:

+Version 0.8.5 released - "ipad_redirection" changed into "tablet_redirection" to extend the feature to multiple tablets. "beforeredirection_callback" changed slightly to let avoid the redirection.

 Feel free to fork it!